skyboyer/backend/README.md

 You can launch the project with 'docker-compose up' command.
 Then open http://localhost/index.php/<route_path>

-Used DB - SQLite.
+Used: DB - SQLite, SELECT2 with AJAX, bootstrap-datepicker.

 Pages:

-localhost/index.php/product - list of products with links to adding/editing products
+/localhost/index.php/product - list of products with links to adding/editing products

-localhost/index.php/person - ist of products with links to adding/editing persons
+/localhost/index.php/person - ist of products with links to adding/editing persons

-localhost/index.php/person/like/product - filter for user's preferencies/product's lovers with links to adding/remowing user's likes and links to adding/removing product's lovers
+/localhost/index.php/person/like/product - filter for user's preferencies/product's lovers with links to adding/remowing user's likes or links to adding/removing product's lovers

 Initial task: